codeship/screencast-storyboards/storyboards/django-bitbucket-appengine.md

 and immediately another build starts running on Codeship.
-Let's go back to our project overview.
 I will fast-forward until the build is finished.

 ![Deploy build started][screenshot-deploy-build-started]